facultyai/dash-bootstrap-components/docs/components_page/components/dropdown.md

 ## DropdownMenu alignment

 By default the menu is aligned with left of the toggle.
-Set `align='right'` for a right aligned menu.
+Set `right=True` for a right aligned menu.

 {{example:components/dropdown/alignment.py:dropdown}}